AmmarHourani/Simple-Harmony/README.md

 # Simple-Harmony

-How to Patch .NET managed code using DLL injection
+How to Patch / Detour / Hook .NET managed code using DLL injection

 Following the Amazing work of https://github.com/pardeike/Harmony , yet the examples are bit complex for new comers . here is a more simple one